 Recipe editor Patricia Mitchell

-Kitchen tools you'll need: 10-inch Tube Pan, Electric Mixer, Mixing Bowls, Rubber Spatula, Wire Cooling RacksTo finish, consider pouring some strawberry glaze on a slice.
+Kitchen tools you'll need: 10-inch Tube Pan, Electric Mixer, Mixing Bowls, Rubber Spatula, Wire Cooling RacksTo finish, dust with confectioner's sugar, or pour some strawberry glaze on a slice.

 The serving dishes in our photograph are Fiesta dinnerware.